berkersonmez/a-void-game/README.md

 a-void-game
 ===========

-A meaningless Java game project.
+A meaningless game project.
+Developed with Java using Slick2D library.